kalinchernev/kalinchernev.github.io/content/post/reflecting-nodejs-patterns.md

 ---
-author: ""
-comments: true
+title: Reflecting on node.js design patterns
+slug: reflecting-nodejs-design-patterns
 date: 2017-02-04T00:00:00+02:00
-draft: false
 image: images/nodejs-design-patterns.jpeg
-menu: ""
-share: true
-slug: reflecting-nodejs-design-patterns
 tags:
 - JavaScript
 - nodejs
 - Design Patterns
-title: Reflecting on node.js design patterns
 ---

 Once upon on a time, there was a designer …